chauff/cse1500-web-transcripts/Lecture-3.md

 HTML tags and content can be added dynamically in two steps:

-1. Create a DOM node.
+:one: Create a DOM node.

-2. Add the new node to the document as a **child of an existing node**.
+:two: Add the new node to the document as a **child of an existing node**.

 To achieve step two, a number of methods are available to every DOM element: